 Other less plot-important, but still entertaining, diversions include fishing (both outside and inside of dungeons), Spheda (golf with a twist - one can only sink the ball if it is the opposite color as the cup, and it swaps each time it bounces off a wall) and even a bit of a monster-raising sim in the Fish Race.
 As mentioned, these are almost entirely optional, but do allow the player to earn some rare items when they are successfully completed, as well as Medals that can be traded in for new costumes and the like.

 In the end, Dark Cloud 2 very much accomplishes its goal, taking the memorable elements of the first game and giving its weaker elements a drastic upgrade, resulting in a lengthy, but polished and satisfying, game experience overall.
-While it can be slightly buggy at times and 100% completion is a task I've never had the patience to undertake (in part because a large amount of its content is missable and some of its mechanics are not well explained), it's nevertheless a game I've always enjoyed revisiting.
+While it can be slightly buggy at times and 100% completion is a task I don't recommend undertaking (a large amount of its content is missable and some of its mechanics are not well explained, not to mention speedrunning every single dungeon floor and completing numerous side-tasks on each gets very tedious), it's nevertheless a game I've always enjoyed revisiting.

 Publisher: Sony Computer Entertainment